 Due to their effect on blood vessels, nitrates helps get oxygen out of your veins and into the surrounding muscles and connective tissue.
 That has huge consequences for the way your muscles and connective tissue get the nutrients they need.

-Nitrate’s nutrient-delivering benefits are most obvious in low-oxygen environments.
+Nitrate’s nutrient-delivering benefits are most obvious in hypoxic environments.
 That’s especially important for tissues that don’t have access to big arteries and blood veins—so called “microvasculature”—or when your breathing your hardest.

-Nitrate’s positive effects on microvasculature are another reason they may be especially important for people with hypertension, obesity, and diabetes.
+Nitrate’s positive effects on microvasculature are another reason they've been investigated by researchers for their effect on heart disease, obesity, and diabetes.

-Increased oxygen perfusion suggests that other nutrients like amino acids and blood sugar can be delivered at a faster rate.
+Increased microvascular kinetics suggests that other nutrients like amino acids and blood sugar can be delivered at a faster rate.
 On the flip side, increased blood perfusion might also mean that waste products may be carried away faster.

 More effective nutrient delivery and waste elimination?
 That sounds like a winning combination to optimize recovery.

-Despite all the other benefits that Resync Recovery delivers, this nitrate blend is most known in the way it can support the inflammatory response from exercise.
+Despite all the other benefits that Resync Recovery delivers, this nitrate blend is designed to support the inflammatory response from exercise.
 Check out our article that explains how else you can support your recovery here.

 In addition to increasing the distance run in a time trial, nitrates can lead to a slightly lower blood glucose level post-exercise.
 This might mean that muscles with greater nitric oxide availability are able to use glucose for fuel better than people who don’t supplement.